A-Sobieska/Edinburgh_UG_iGEM_2019/README.md

 The Python script for E. coli was run in Spyder IDE.

-Details about the simulations can be found here: https://2019.igem.org/Team:Edinburgh_UG/Model
+More details about the simulations can be found here: https://2019.igem.org/Team:Edinburgh_UG/Model